-Not everyone who scouts you on the street are scammers.
-In fact, many supermodels were discovered while they were out doing normal everyday activities.
+Were you approached by a model scout on the street?
+Not all who scout you on the street are scammers.
+Many supermodels were discovered while doing everyday activities.

 - Kate Moss was scouted at the JFK airport coming back from a family holiday.